 Important Information Regarding Assessme

 Important Information Regarding Assessment and Classification of Property This may affect your 2024 property tax payments.
-Notice is hereby given that the Board of Appeal and Equalization of Henrietta Township shall meet on Wednesday, April 19 at 9:00 AM at Town Hall - 19401 State 226 The purpose of this meeting is to determine whether taxable property in the jurisdiction has been properly valued and classified by the assessor, and also to determine whether corrections need to be made.
+Notice is hereby given that the Board of Appeal and Equalization of Lake Emma Township shall meet on Friday, May 5 at 9:00 AM at Town Hall - 18264 Half Moon Rd The purpose of this meeting is to determine whether taxable property in the jurisdiction has been properly valued and classified by the assessor and also to determine whether corrections need to be made.
 If you believe the value or classification of your property is incorrect, please contact your assessor’s office at (218) 732-3452 to discuss your concerns.
 If you are still not satisfied with the valuation or classification after discussing it with your assessor, you may appear before the local board of appeal and equalization.
 The board shall review the valuation, classification, or both if necessary, and shall correct it as needed.
-Generally, an appearance before your local board of appeal and. equalization is required by law before an appeal can be taken to your county board of appeal and equalization.
-4/1/2023 Date Posted Ann Lempola, Clerk Township/City Clerk (April 1, 2023) 207759
+Generally, an appearance before your local board of appeal and equalization is required by law before an appeal can be taken to your county board of appeal and equalization.
+(April 8, 2023) 211226